macnum/100-days-of-code/rrt1-log.md

  Did not do much today watched some traversy media udemy course on asynchronous , worked on the clients project, watched a bit of angela yu webdevlopment course

  ### R1D8
- watched a video on asycrhonuous js,partially done.
+ watched a video on asycrhonous js,partially done.

+ ### R1D9
+ watch a video on xml http request